Time to

 Talk Day

-On 6th February, we celebrate Time to Talk Day.
+On 5th February 2026, we are celebrating Time to Talk Day.
 On this day, we remember that talking about mental health shouldn’t be taboo and we can be open about how we truly feel.

 Time to Talk Day is about one thing: getting comfortable to start talking about mental health and making it an everyday conversation.
 This annual event encourages friends, families, communities and workplaces to come together to talk, listen and help change lives.